xavidop/alexa-skill-autodeployer/README.md

 ### Setting up the executor

-We have to stablish in our pipeline the executor that we are going to execute.
+We have to define in our pipeline the executor that we are going to execute.
 This executor will be a Docker Image we have created and have installed the ASK CLI and AWS CLI.

-These executor has more bash tools as well.
+These executor has more bash tools intalled as well.
 This Docker Image have a tag per ASK CLI version, so you can specify the version with the pipeline parameter `ASK_VERSION`.

+You can find all the ASK CLI versions supported [here](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli/tags).

 ```yaml
   executors: